Syloww/Outdoor-Escape-Game-App-in-Mulhouse/README.md

 🎧 **Frequency Game** – Find an invisible ball using only audio cues.
 🍷 **Bar Tilt Challenge** – Tilt your phone to fill glasses with precision.
-🫒 **Steal the Olive!** – Steal the olive without waking the guards!
+🫒 **hits the target !** – Steal the olive without waking the guards!

 ---